penumbra-zone/penumbra/docs/protocol/src/stake/action/undelegate_claim.md

 # Undelegate Claim Descriptions

 Each undelegate claim contains a UndelegateClaimBody and a zk-SNARK undelegate claim proof.

+# Invariants

+#### Local Invariants

+1. You cannot claim undelegations that have not finishing unbonding.

+2. Slashing penalties must be applied when unbonding.

+#### Local Justification

+1. In the `ActionHandler` for `check_stateful` we check that the undelegations have finished unbonding.

+2. The `ConvertCircuit` verifies that the conversion from the unbonding token to the staking token was done using the correct conversion rate calculated from the penalty.
+We check in the `ActionHandler` for `check_stateful` that the _correct_ penalty rate was used.

+#### Global Justification

+1.1.
+This action consumes the amount of the unbonding tokens and contributes the unbonded amount of the staking tokens to the transaction's value balance.
+Value is not created due to [system level invariant 1](../../transactions/invariants.md), which ensures that transactions contribute a 0 value balance.

+# zk-SNARK Statements

 The undelegate claim proof is implemented as an instance of a generic convert circuit which converts a private amount of one input asset into a target asset, given a public conversion rate.

 First we describe the convert circuit, and then the undelegate claim proof.